guelu63/modx-transport-package-boilerplate/README.md

 ###Simplified###

 1. [Download the boilerplate from here][4].
 2. Setup the config file for the build script.
+Samples for multiple OS' are included.
 3. Edit the content of the build package if you wish.
 This is optional, however on initial download the build package contains nothing as this is just a boilerplate.
 However for most, the code that has been commented out serves to